Anat Ronen, the artist behind the beautiful mural, painted it in May earlier this year at the Avis Frank Gallery in Houston, Texas.

 So it’s only appropriate to link her with 17-year-old Yousafzai, who became an advocate for girls’ education after a Taliban gunman shot her when she was travelling home from school.
 Since she survived, Yousafzai has travelled the world to speak out on human rights and the importance of girls’ access to education.

-Anat told BuzzFeed what inspired her to recreate the iconic image using Malala:
+Ronen told BuzzFeed News what inspired her to recreate the iconic image using Malala:

-Anat said that people were unsure about the mural at first, and asked why she was painting a “Muslim Rosie”.
+Ronen said people were unsure about the mural at first, and asked why she was painting a “Muslim Rosie”.